aleshaleksey/fansys23/07-magic-and-spellcasting.md

 #### Spell transfer

-Certain spells, such as "[Pact](08-spell-list.md#pact)", "[Mage's Oath](08-spell-list.md#mages-oath)", "[Isolate Essence](08-spell-list.md#isolate-essence)" and "[Memory Thief](08-spell-list.md#memory-thief)" allow knowledge, skills and spells to be almost instantaneously between entities.
+Certain spells, such as "[Pact](08-spell-list.md#pact)", "[Mage's Oath](08-spell-list.md#mages-oath)", "[Isolate Essence](08-spell-list.md#isolate-essence)" and "[Memory Thief](08-spell-list.md#memory-thief)" allow knowledge, skills and spells to be exchanged almost instantaneously between entities.
 However these spells carry a high cost.
 More importantly, the entity imparting the spell loses it from their spells known, and there are few who would agree to such a transfer without substantial recompense.

 #### MP 0 spells